Description

 In this Psalm, Israel prays for deliverance from an alliance of ten nations that are plotting together to launch a combined attack against Israel.
 Today, the ten nations listed are all Muslim nations.

 Verses 9 to 17 anticipate the defeat and humiliation of these allied nations.
-In Isaiah 25:10-11, Moab (Jordan) is singled out for particular humiliation, "10 For the Lord’s power will make this mountain secure.
+Similarly, in Isaiah 25:10-11, Moab (Jordan) is singled out for particular humiliation, "10 For the Lord’s power will make this mountain secure.
 Moab will be trampled down where it stands, as a heap of straw is trampled down in a manure pile.
 11 Moab will spread out its hands in the middle of it, just as a swimmer spreads his hands to swim; the Lord will bring down Moab’s pride as it spreads its hands.."
-(NET)

 According to a prophecy about the Antichrist in Daniel 11: 40 “…At the time of the end the king of the south will attack him.
 Then the king of the north will storm against him with chariots, horsemen, and a large armada of ships.
 He will invade lands, passing through them like an overflowing river.
 41 Then he will enter the beautiful land.
 Many will fall, but these will escape: Edom, Moab, and the Ammonite leadership.
 42 He will extend his power against other lands; the land of Egypt will not escape.
 43 He will have control over the hidden stores of gold and silver, as well as all the treasures of Egypt.
 Libyans and Ethiopians will submit to him."
-(NET) Although Jordan (Ammon, Moab and Edom) is not conquered by the Antichrist, it is possible that Jordan will form an alliance with him, and come up with the masterplan for his invasion of Israel.

-Israel's prayer is that God would do to these nations what he did to the Midianites in the time of Gideon.
+In verse 11, Israel's prayer is that God would do to these nations what he did to the Midianites in the time of Gideon.
 It suggests that at Armageddon Jesus will fight as a kind of modern-day Gideon.
 Walid Shoebat, author of God's War on Terror, sees particular significance in verse 11, 'Make their nobles like Oreb and Zeeb, all their rulers like Zebah and Zalmunna'.
 In Judges 8:21 Gideon killed Zebah and Zalmunna and removed the crescent ornaments from the necks of their camels.
 In most translations, the Hebrew word 'saharon' is simply translated 'ornaments', but it implies they were crescent-shaped like the moon.
 In the NIV 'saharon' is translated 'crescent necklaces' in Isaiah 3:18.
 Today the crescent moon is the symbol of Islam, and every mosque is adorned with one, just as churches are adorned with a cross.
 Walid understands this as symbolising the end of Islam at Christ's second coming.
 This is the exact opposite of Islamic end-time expectations.
 According to an Islamic Hadith (saying of Mohammed), "By Him in Who’s hands my soul rests, surely Jesus, Son of Maryam (Mary) will soon descend amongst you and will judge mankind judiciously, by the law of the Quran, as an honest ruler.
 He will break the cross, kill the pig and abolish jizya" (Hadith Vol 3, Book 34, Number 425).
 Muslims understand this breaking of the cross to symbolise Jesus abolishing Christianity.
 But Walid understands verse 11 to imply Jesus abolishing Islam.

 Tags